 We aren’t rich in cash but we are rich at heart.
+Starting at the bottom isn’t all bad.
 We are rich with perspective and we are rich in knowledge.
 The money will never reflect what’s important because money only equates to security when it comes down to it.
 I know I would be an obnoxious adult, the one that is rude to waiters and seems to walk around with a stick up their butt.
 But I worked in retail, I served those horrible customers and I did the minimum pay jobs.

 You go on holiday and it isn’t the luxury hotel rooms that are the highlight but the company.
-So know that simply because you are still somewhere where you consider ‘bottom’ is at, still on your way of working yourself up, your struggles shape you, particularly those bitter, difficult, tear-filled ones.
-You need those bumpy roads, U-turns, and road blocks to appreciate when you finally hit the motorway.
+So know that simply because you are starting at the bottom you’re still on your way of working yourself up, your struggles shape you, particularly those bitter, difficult, tear-filled ones.
+You need those bumpy roads, U-turns, and roadblocks to appreciate when you finally hit the motorway.
 Yeah, you’re still at the bottom, but only in your wallet, not in your mind.